Key Takeaways

 Although there’s an overlap between RevOps and sales metrics, they serve distinct purposes.
 RevOps metrics focus on the bigger picture, looking at overall business performance, team alignment, and long-term customer relationships.
 In contrast, sales metrics zero in on individual sales performance, like quota attainment.
 They track specific sales team activities and sales rep performance within the broader revenue strategy.

-12 Revenue Operations KPIs Every Team Needs to Track
+Revenue Operations KPIs Every Team Should Track

-RevOps teams have plenty of data to pull from: revenue, sales, marketing, and customer success metrics can all be relevant to their work.
+RevOps teams have plenty of data to pull from: Revenue, sales, marketing, and customer success metrics can all be relevant to their work.
 Leaders need to think critically about which data and performance indicators impact their goals and bottom line.
 It’s up to RevOps to determine which of these are KPIs that can provide a path forward to predictable revenue growth.

 1. Annual Recurring Revenue (ARR)